Coinbread (BREAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Coinbread Historical Price

-According to the latest data gathered on Coinbread live price page, the current price of Coinbread is 0.00001247USD.
-The circulating supply of Coinbread(BREAD) is 1.00B BREAD , giving it a market capitalization of $12.47K.
+According to the latest data gathered on Coinbread live price page, the current price of Coinbread is 0USD.
+The circulating supply of Coinbread(BREAD) is 1.00B BREAD , giving it a market capitalization of $12.31K.

 - 30 Days0.00%$ --$ 0.000500$ 0.000006